Cavallo comes out in a big statement before A-League season – KION546

 AP Sports Writer

 Soccer player Josh Cavallo has come out as gay in a public statement ahead of the A-League season.
 The 21-year-old Adelaide United midfielder says he’s the first player to openly come out while playing in Australia’s top-flight soccer league.
 Cavallo says “I want to inspire and show people that it’s okay to be yourself and play football.
 It’s okay to be gay and play football.”
-Cavallo says he’s received so much encouragement and support since he come out to family, friends and fellow footballers that he’s now asking himself the question: “Why have I been hiding this burden for so long?”
+Cavallo says he’s received so much encouragement and support that he’s now asking himself the question: “Why have I been hiding this burden for so long?”